 - Decide which classroom jobs to include this school year.
 In anticipation of that, here are 14 of the most helpful classroom jobs that kids will love.

 - Back to school time is the perfect time to try something new in the classroom.
-Teach kids these signs that will make classroom management so much easier!
+Teach kids sign language to help make classroom management so much easier!

 - Plan for success with these student certificate awards.
 These awards acknowledge kids for all of the hard work they do.